MassTransit/MassTransit/docs/advanced/courier/activities.md

 ## Terminating a routing slip

-In some situations, it may make sense to terminate the routing slip without executing any of the subsequent activites in the itinerary.
+In some situations, it may make sense to terminate the routing slip without executing any of the subsequent activities in the itinerary.
 This might be due to a business rule, in which the routing slip shouldn't be faulted, but needs to end immediately.

 To terminate a routing slip, call _Terminate_ as shown.